nathansheaouedraogo/bleach_cleanings_data_analysis/README.md

 The functions and classes may also be used as a simple "first step" in data processing with heavier analysis used down the line or may be implemented in prexisting workflows.

 # Setup and General Use
-Please copy all files and folders from this rep onto your local disk.
+Please copy all files and folders from this rep into a directory (folder, dir) on your local drive.
 Create a folder named "processed_data" in the same location as the files you copied.
 Files with "example" may be deleted.
 Locate your raw data file and transfer it into the "raw data" folder.
 Next, please take note of your instruments timescale and time resolution (see: "Some Notes on Time Resolution heading) and input them into the "pm_analysis" function in "__RUN_ANALYSIS__".py file.
 If you need to define your peak/background times or would like to view the dataset, please set "show_raw_peaks=True".
 Else, set it to False.
 Setting to true will open an interactive plot of your dataset.
 Setting the argument to false will not affect data analysis.

 **Before proceeding further please read  Defining the "experimental times" JSON heading.**